smartprocure/contexture-docs/types/diy-types.md

 we provide, our API is designed to allow you to build any type you might need for any other possible use case you might encounter.

-We believe in making a generic framework so you can be creative on your search solutions.
+We believe that making a generic framework will allow users to be creative on their search solutions.
 Because of that, we will start this document by explaining how to build your own types.

 ## How to Wite a Type